zachary-shah/pyeyes/README.md

 # pyeyes

+Pyeyes is a n-dimensional data visualization tool for comparing images.
+Especially designed as an MRI visualization tool, inspired by FSLEyes.

 ## Installation
-You can create the relevant conda environment using mamba (you can use conda but it will be very slow):
+You can create the relevant conda environment using mamba:
 ```
 mamba env create -n pyeyes --file env.yml
 ```